arunp77/statistics-and-atmospheric-data/fundamentals_statistics/05_chapter.md

 # Error propagation and confidence intervals

+# Measurement uncertainty, precision, and accuracy